ECE3400-Team14/Team-14-Website/docs/Labs/Lab3.md

 ...
 ```

 After verifying that the GUI opens and refreshes properly on Chrome, we started testing our implementation of encoding and decoding data sent through RF.
 On the robot Arduino, we manually created an int with value 0b 0000 0101 1001 0100.
 According to the standard we developed, that means at x = 4 and y = 9, there is a south wall and a north wall.
 We transmitted that message from the robot Arduino to the base station Arduino, and decoded the message using bitwise AND and shifting.
 We then print that message to serial to confirm the result.
-It worked just as we expected
+It worked just as we expected.

 ```cpp
 ...